 AICL has outsourced its compliance function to its insurance manager, thereby ensuring independence from other operational functions.
-Compliance attends Board meetings and reports to the Board on all relevant matters.
+Compliance attends Board meetings and, post-year-end, the Head of Compliance is an Executive Director on the Board and reports to the Board on all relevant matters.